loveplaycpp/StudentManager/README_EN.md

 <h4 align="right"><strong>English</strong> | <a href="README.md">简体中文</a>

 ## 1. Preface
-This project was developed using Deepseek.com.
-There might be some deficiencies, bugs or missing features.
-If you find any, please submit them as issues or pull requests.
-This project has only been tested on the Docker image `deepnote/python:3.9`.
-I haven't tested it on other platforms.
-Please test it on this image before submitting a pull request.
+This project was developed by me using Deepseek.com, and there may be some shortcomings.
+If you encounter a BUG or have a desired function, you can submit ISSUES or Pull Requests.
+This project has only been tested under the Docker image `deepnote/python:3.9`, and I haven't tested it on other platforms for the time being.
+Please test it well under this image when submitting Pull Requests.
 Thank you.
-This code is free of any restrictions and can be taken at will, but don't forget to give it a star.
+There are no restrictions on this code, and you can take it freely, but don't forget to give a STAR.

 ## 2. Usage Instructions
 ### Note that when using the binary version, you cannot exit directly using Ctrl+C, otherwise it will cause a console input error.
 If encountered, please restart the terminal!